redl-m/Emotion-Detection/README.md

 ### Setting up the remote LLM

 The default remote LLM API is OpenAI's API and the default remote API model is gpt-3.5-turbo.
 On program start, the remote API URL and API model can be set.
-Previous API URLs nad API models will be stored using the browser's history.
+Previous API URLs and API models will be stored using the browser's history.
 The API key is not set by default, but can be set on program start.
 Previous API keys will not be stored.